pocomane/brewed-in-the-apocalypse/bita.md

 __KO__ when the sum of your harms is 9 or more, you are knoked out.
 You can no more act as the character until someone heal one or more of your harm, bringing the sum under 9.
-The scenarist __Assign a harm__ "Give help" of value 2 to all the other players.
+The scenarist __Assign a harm__ "Give help" of value 2 to all the other protagonists.
 This represents the needs to transport the body of the friend, or the emotive harm if they are away from it.
 It affects all the rolls.
-This harm can be deleted only when the friend is healed, or if eir player decides that the character die.
+This harm can be deleted only when the friend is healed, or if eir protagonist decides that the character die.

 bla bla

-Here a list of moves that the player may select when evolving the character.
+Here a list of moves that the protagonist may select when evolving the character.
 They do not need to be approved by the scenarist, unsless when they require some customization.